2 more confirmed COVID-19 cases in Campbell County

-Campbell County saw its count of confirmed cases of COVID-19 increase by two to 13 Tuesday afternoon as the Wyoming Department of Health reports 282 cases in the state so far during the pandemic.
+The Wyoming Department of Health is reporting 287 cases in the state so far during the pandemic.

-In its daily coronavirus update, the WDH also reports 101 probable cases, which represent people with symptoms who have had contact with a confirmed case but who have not yet tested positive.
+In a coronavirus update issued Wednesday morning, the WDH also reports 105 probable cases, which represent people with symptoms who have had contact with a confirmed case but who have not yet tested positive.

 As the state continues to operate with a shortage of materials to complete the COVID-19 test, more commercial labs are reporting their results to the state and are closing in on the total tests completed at the Wyoming Public Health Laboratory in Cheyenne.